-As shown in the light curve, three major flares are observed for Ton 599.
+As shown in the light curve (Figure~\ref{fig_totallc}), three major flares are observed in Ton 599 from 2019 to 2024.
 We have studied the temporal evolution of all the flares separately.
 To illustrate the temporal evolution, we fitted the peaks with a sum of exponential functions, providing the rise and decay times for each peak visible in the light curve plots.
 The functional form of the sum of exponentials is given by \cite{Abdo_2010}

 where $F_0$ is the flux at time $t_0$ representing the approximate flare amplitude, and $T_r$ and $T_d$ are the rise and decay times of the flare.